Northern Circars: History

-In 1765 Lord Robert Clive obtained from the Mughal emperor Shah Alam II a grant of the five Circars.
+In 1765, Lord Robert Clive obtained from the Mughal emperor Shah Alam II a grant of the five Circars.
 The fort of Kondapalli was seized by the British as an opening move.
-On 12 November 1766 a treaty of alliance was signed with Nizam Ali Khan by which the British undertook to maintain troops for the Nizam's assistance.
+On 12 November 1766, a treaty of alliance was signed with Nizam Ali Khan by which the British undertook to maintain troops for Nizam's assistance.
 By a second treaty, often referred to as the Treaty of Masulipatnam, signed on 1 March 1768, the Nizam acknowledged the validity of Shah Alam's grant and resigned the Circars to the British East India Company, receiving as a mark of friendship an annuity of £50,000.
-Guntur, as the personal estate of the Nizam's brother Basalat Jang, was excepted during his lifetime under both the treaties.
+Guntur, as the personal estate of the Nizam's brother Basalat Jang, was excepted from British rule during his lifetime under both treaties.
 He died in 1782, but it was not till 1788 that Guntur came under British administration.
-Finally, in 1823, the claims of the Nizam over the Northern Circars were bought outright by the Company, and they became a British possession.
+Finally, in 1823, the claims of the Nizam over the Northern Circars were bought outright by the company, and they became a British possession.

 The Northern Circars were governed as part of Madras Presidency until India's independence in 1947, after which the presidency became India's Madras State.
 The northern, Telugu-speaking portion of Madras state, including the Northern Circars, was detached in 1953 to form a new 'Andhra State'.
-The Andhra State was merged with the Telugu speaking parts of Hyderabad State in 1956 to form a united Andhra Pradesh.
+The Andhra State was merged with the Telugu-speaking parts of Hyderabad State in 1956 to form a united Andhra Pradesh.
 The two were bifurcated again in 2014 as Andhra Pradesh and Telangana.